MasoudRahmani/MyScripts/README.md

 1. **One Piece Chapter Easy Translation**

-      i dont like their space and marging in their site and also dont link the back ground.😄
+      i dont like their space and marging in their site and also dont like the background color.😄

 2. **background Color Changer**